Supercritical fluid: Nano and micro particle formation

 The formation of small particles of a substance with a narrow size distribution is an important process in the pharmaceutical and other industries.
 Supercritical fluids provide a number of ways of achieving this by rapidly exceeding the saturation point of a solute by dilution, depressurization or a combination of these.
 These processes occur faster in supercritical fluids than in liquids, promoting nucleation or spinodal decomposition over crystal growth and yielding very small and regularly sized particles.
-Recent supercritical fluids have shown the capability to reduce particles up to a range of 5-2000 nm.
+Recent supercritical fluids have shown the capability to reduce particles up to a range of 5–2000 nm.

 Generation of pharmaceutical cocrystals

-Supercritical fluids act as a new media for the generation of novel crystalline forms of APIs (Active Pharmaceutical Ingredients) named as pharmaceutical cocrystals.
+Supercritical fluids act as a new medium for the generation of novel crystalline forms of APIs (Active Pharmaceutical Ingredients) named as pharmaceutical cocrystals.
 Supercritical fluid technology offers a new platform that allows a single-step generation of particles that are difficult or even impossible to obtain by traditional techniques.
 The generation of pure and dried new cocrystals (crystalline molecular complexes comprising the API and one or more conformers in the crystal lattice) can be achieved due to unique properties of SCFs by using different supercritical fluid properties: supercritical CO2 solvent power, anti-solvent effect and its atomization enhancement.